manoel-serafim/PageReplacementAlgorithms/README.md

 # Page Replacement Algorithms

-This repository contains a project developed by a group of four individuals for a Systems Operating course at the Federal University of São Paulo, under the guidance of Professor Dr. Bruno Kimura.
+This repository contains a project developed by a group of four students for a Systems Operating course at the Federal University of São Paulo, under the guidance of Professor Dr. Bruno Kimura.

 ## Group Members